snotbane/penny/wiki/statement.md

 Use the `if` statement after a branch to dictate whether or not the branch appears.
 If the expression is `true`, the branch will appear.
 If the expression is `false`, the branch will not appear.

 > [!NOTE]
-> If no branches are open, or if the menu is otherwise interrupted, no selection will be made and the script will continue to the next statement in the same tab depth as the menu.
+> If no branches are open, or if the prompt is otherwise interrupted, no selection will be made and the script will continue to the next statement in the same tab depth as thpromptnu.

 ###### Example 3